bgeneto/siesta-intel-mpi/README.md

 #### 3.1.
 Install siesta library dependencies from source

-We need to setup the build environment first:
+We need to prepare the build environment for using Intel compilers:
 ```
 export CC=icc
 export CXX=icpc